astronomer/docs/archived_software_docs/version-0.25/airflow-api.md

 You can create a Service Account via either the Software UI or the Astronomer CLI.

-> **Note:** If you just need to call the Airflow API once, you can create a temporary Authentication Token (_expires in 24 hours_) on Astronomer in place of a long-lasting Service Account.
+> **Note:** If you just need to call the Apache Airflow® API once, you can create a temporary Authentication Token (_expires in 24 hours_) on Astronomer in place of a long-lasting Service Account.
 To do so, simply navigate to: `https://<your-base-domain>/token` and skip to Step 2.

 ### Create a Service Account via the Software UI